 However, food sensitivities are typically dose-dependent, meaning that minor sensitivities only become noticeable if an affected person eats a lot of whatever food they are sensitive to.
 Furthermore, symptoms can be delayed by several hours, so it can be difficult to pinpoint which foods a person is sensitive to if they ate a meal with a variety of foods.

 Regardless, food sensitivities can cause inflammation or irritation in the intestinal lining.
 Given enough time, this may cause the lining to weaken or degrade, leading to leaky gut syndrome.
+You can find out exactly which foods you are sensitive to here.

 Additionally, some foods can cause unhealthy bacteria to line the intestine, potentially leading to SIBO or the general destruction of the gut microbiome.